jimhigson/oboe.js-dissertation/main/main.md

 Componentisation of the project
 -------------------------------

-![**Major components of Oboe.js illustrating program flow from http transport to application callbacks.** UML facet/receptacle notation is used to show the flow of events and event names are given in capitals.
+![**Major components of Oboe.js illustrating program flow from HTTP transport to application callbacks.** UML facet/receptacle notation is used to show the flow of events and event names are given in capitals.
 For clarity events are depicted as transferring directly between